highchair/artinruins-com/_property/chinese-restaurants.md

   - url: port-arthur-gold-coin-dorrance-weybosset.jpg
     caption: 'Many comments mentioned Port Arthur, seen here on the corner of Dorrance and Westminster.
 Date unknown.'

-imagescredit: 'Contributions from John Ballantine, <a href="//provlibdigital.org/islandora/object/islandora%3A5578" target="_blank">John Hutchins Cady Research Scrapbooks Collection</a> at the Providence Public Library, and Google Streetview.'
+imagescredit: 'Contributions from John Ballantine, <a href="//www.re-vision.com/photography/providence/" target="_blank">Jay Boersma</a>, <a href="//provlibdigital.org/islandora/object/islandora%3A5578" target="_blank">John Hutchins Cady Research Scrapbooks Collection</a> at the Providence Public Library, and Google Streetview.'

 external:
   - source: 'Photos: Restaurants in Providence, Providence Journal'